-where $\phi_r$ is the residual angle of friction.
+where φ_r is the residual angle of friction.

 This example has been discussed in order to illustrate the physical meaning of the term cohesion, a soil mechanics term, which has been adopted by the rock mechanics community.
 In shear tests on soils, the stress levels are generally an order of magnitude lower than those involved in rock testing and the cohesive strength of a soil is a result of the adhesion of the soil particles.
 In rock mechanics, true cohesion occurs when cemented surfaces are sheared.
 However, in many practical applications, the term cohesion is used for convenience and it refers to a mathematical quantity related to surface roughness, as discussed in a later section.
-Cohesion is defined by the intercept on the shear strength axis $\tau$ at zero normal stress.
+Cohesion is simply the intercept on the τ axis at zero normal stress.

-The basic friction angle $\phi_b$ is a quantity that is fundamental to the understanding of the shear strength of discontinuity surfaces.
-This is approximately equal to the residual friction angle $\phi_r$ and it is generally measured by testing sawn or ground rock surfaces.
-These tests, which can be carried out on surfaces as small as 50 mm × 50 mm, will produce a straight-line plot.
+The basic friction angle φ_b is a quantity that is fundamental to the understanding of the shear strength of discontinuity surfaces.
+This is approximately equal to the residual friction angle φ_r but it is generally measured by testing sawn or ground rock surfaces.
+These tests, which can be carried out on surfaces as small as 50 mm × 50 mm, will produce a straight line plot defined by the equation: